raunakkapoor/hugo-amplify-website/content/post/2021-10-14-USA-Oregon-trip.md

 ---
 <!--more-->

+## Oregon Road Trip Itinerary - 5 to 6 Days

-## Hello Friends, hope y’all are doing well.
+Hello Friends, hope y’all are doing well.

 We planned the trip of Oregon, USA in the month of June 2021.
 It was our first travel after the Covid-19 restrictions, and we really enjoyed every moment of our trip.
 The splendid coastline, natural forests, lakes, mountains, Oregon state has everything that a traveler wish to see.